pq-CUC/Lore/README.md

 ## 1. C Reference Implementation

-Located in `Lore/Reference implementation/ref/`, this is a full C implementation of the Lore KEM, supporting three security levels (128-bit, 192-bit, and 256-bit) as defined in the paper.
+Located in `Lore/Reference implementation/ref/`, this is a full C implementation of the Lore scheme, supporting three security levels (128-bit, 192-bit, and 256-bit) as defined in the paper.

 ### Compilation